Preparing Pets for Hurricane Season

 However, it does not REQUIRE them to provide these services.

 This is why it is crucial that all pet owners research their community’s existing human and pet evacuation plans and contact local government agencies if plans aren’t publicly available.
 Most importantly, it means you need to have your own plan to save yourself and your pets.

-We’ve got detailed information on how to create, train and implement, but it’s up to you to implement this data.
+We’ve got detailed information on how to create, train and implement a plan, but it’s up to you to follow through with your plan.
 These should be your priorities:

 - Decide whether you should evacuate or shelter in place with pets.